project-ocre/project-ocre.github.io/docs/samples/index.md

 # Sample Applications

-This page provides an overview of the sample applications available for Atym-enabled devices.
-These samples demonstrate how to build and deploy applications using the Atym platform, helping you get started with development quickly and efficiently.
+This page provides an overview of the sample applications available for Ocre-enabled devices.
+These samples demonstrate how to build and deploy applications using the Ocre platform, helping you get started with development quickly and efficiently.

 ---
 ## Sample Structure